Ace Attorney: Development

+The games developed for the Game Boy Advance and Nintendo DS were created using 2D sprites, initially due to the limitations of the hardware.
+The developers had discussed switching to 3D models ahead of the development of Apollo Justice, but it was not until the Professor Layton crossover, which used 3D to a limited extent, that they realized the Nintendo 3DS could easily support 3D.
+Dual Destinies was developed around the use of 3D graphics, which remained a staple for future games in the series.
+Similarly, Level-5, the developers of the Professor Layton series, also started using 3D graphics after the crossover title.

 Localization

-The localization of the first game was outsourced to Bowne Global, and was handled by the writer Alexander O. Smith and the editor Steve Anderson.
-While the Japanese version takes place in Japan, the localized version is set in the United States: because one of the episodes involves time zones, they had to specify where the game takes place, and chose the United States without thinking a lot about it.
+The localization of the first game was outsourced to Bowne Global; it was handled by the writer Alexander O. Smith and the editor Steve Anderson.
+While the Japanese version takes place in Japan, the localized version is set in the United States; because one of the episodes involves time zones, it had to be specified where the game takes place and the United States was selected without thinking a lot about it.
 The Japanese justice system of the original still remained intact in the localization, as changing it would have altered the entire game structure.

-The change in the series' setting became an issue in later games, where the Japanese setting was more obvious.
-Starting with the second game, the series localization direction has been handled by Janet Hsu; One of the first decisions she had to make was how to localize Maya's hometown and the mysticism of the Fey clan.
-She came up with the idea that the localized versions of the Ace Attorney games take place in Los Angeles in an alternative universe where anti-Japanese laws like the California Alien Land Law of 1913 were not passed, anti-Japanese sentiments were not powerful, and where Japanese culture flourished.
-This dictated what should be localized and what should be kept Japanese; things relating to the Fey clan and the Kurain channeling technique were kept Japanese, as that was Maya's heritage, while Japanese foods that were not widely known in the West were changed, such as changing Maya's favorite food from ramen to burgers.
+The change in the series' setting became important in later games and the Japanese setting is more obvious.
+Beginning with the second game, the series localization direction has been handled by Janet Hsu; One of their first decisions was how to localize Maya's hometown and the mysticism of the Fey clan.
+The localized versions of the Ace Attorney games happen in Los Angeles in an alternative universe where anti-Japanese laws like the California Alien Land Law of 1913 have not been passed, anti-Japanese sentiments were not powerful, and where Japanese culture flourished.
+That dictated the elements which should be localized and what should be kept as Japanese.
+Things relating to the Fey clan and the Kurain channeling technique were kept Japanese, as that was Maya's heritage; Japanese foods which were not widely known in the West were changed, such as changing Maya's favorite food from ramen to burgers.
 That particular change was mocked by players as the dish later became more well known in the West, and was lampshaded in the English release of Spirit of Justice, where Maya is described as liking both ramen and burgers.